Maitreyi

-Early life
+Biographical Information

 In the Asvalayana Gṛhyasūtra, the daughter of the sage Maitri is referred to as Sulabha Maitreyi and is mentioned in the Gṛhyasūtras with several other women scholars of the Vedic era.
 Her father, who lived in the Kingdom of the Videhas, Mithila, was a minister in the court of King Janaka.

-Although Maitreyi of ancient India, described as an Advaita philosopher, is said to be a wife of the sage Yajnavalkya in the Brihadaranyaka Upanishad in the time of Janaka, the Hindu epic Mahabharata states Sulabha Maitreyi is a young beauty who never marries.
-In the latter, Maitreyi explains Advaita philosophy (monism) to Janaka and is described as a lifelong ascetic.
-She is called as a brahmavadini (a female expounder of the Veda) in ancient Sanskrit literature.
-Maitreyi and Yajnavalkya are estimated to have lived around the 8th century BCE.
+In the Brihadaranyaka Upanishad, Maitreyi is described as an Advaita philosopher, married to the sage Yajnavalkya in the time of Janaka, and estimated to have lived around the 8th century BCE.
 In the Brihadaranyaka Upanishad, Maitreyi is described as Yajnavalkya's scholarly wife; his other wife, Katyayani, was a housewife.
 While Yajnavalkya and Katyayani lived in contented domesticity, Maitreyi studied metaphysics and engaged in theological dialogues with her husband in addition to "making self-inquiries of introspection".

+The Mahabharata describes a Sulabha Maitreyi, who may be the same Maitreyi from the Upanishads, as a woman who never marries.
+Maitreyi explains Advaita philosophy (monism) to Janaka and is described as a lifelong ascetic.
+She is called a brahmavadini (a female expounder of the Veda) in ancient Sanskrit literature.

 Maitreyi-Yajnavalkya dialogue

-In the Rigveda about ten hymns are attributed to Maitreyi.
-She explores the Hindu concept of Atman (soul or self) in a dialogue contained in the Brihadaranyaka Upanishad.
+Maitreyi explores the Hindu concept of Atman (soul or self) in a dialogue contained in the Brihadaranyaka Upanishad.
 The dialogue, also called the Maitreyi-Yajnavalkya dialogue, states that love is driven by a person's soul, and it discusses the nature of Atman and Brahman and their unity, the core of Advaita philosophy.

 This dialogue appears in several Hindu texts; the earliest is in chapter 2.4 – and modified in chapter 4.5 – of the Brihadaranyaka Upanishad, one of the principal and oldest Upanishads, dating from approximately 700 BCE.
 The Maitreyi-Yajnavalkya dialogue has survived in two manuscript recensions from the Madhyamdina and Kanva Vedic schools; although they have significant literary differences, they share the same philosophical theme.

 After Yajnavalkya achieved success in the first three stages of his life – brahmacharya (as a student), grihastha (with his family) and vanaprastha (in retirement) – he wished to become a sannyasi (a renunciant) in his old age.
 He asked Maitreyi for permission, telling her that he wanted to divide his assets between her and Katyayani.
 Maitreyi said that she was not interested in wealth, since it would not make her "immortal", but wanted to learn about immortality:

 In the dialogue which follows, Yajnavalkya explains his views on immortality in Atman (soul), Brahman (ultimate reality) and their equivalence.
 Maitreyi objects to parts of Yajnavalkya's explanation, and requests clarification.